jinwangc/dsci510-lab1/README.md

 ## explanation of lab1.py file:

-* Remember to add it to the environment variable after installing anaconda
+* Remember to add anaconda's path to the environment variable after installing anaconda
 * use "win+R" open cmd
 * input "python + file path" for example: python D:\lab1.py
 * press the "Enter" and you can get the result "Welcome to DCSCI510!"